thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 All features or improvements start from an idea.
 Testing the idea is critical.
 Does the idea make sense?
 Are users waiting for it?
 Does it solve a problem?
 We investigate the idea to uncover more information, enhance and crystallise it.
 User research and user interviews are an elementary part of testing the idea.

 We test the design.
 It is exploratory in nature and risk-based.
 We use risks and heuristics to focus our investigation.
-While asking questions, we uncover more information that helps to refactor the design to make it better.
+While asking questions, we uncover more information that helps to refactor the design, to make it better.

 We can investigate the code.
 Check it against expectations discussed during planning.
 Code reviews are exploratory testing to scrutinise wrong assumptions.
 When writing Unit Tests, we can pair with a Quality Engineer who can share test ideas about different risks, interactions, and perspectives.